execas/execas.github.io/_posts/2019-01-13-command-injection.md

 Decide what sort of data should be rejected.
 Accept all data not matching blacklisting patterns (and perhaps transform other data until they match).

-For the example program above, we could reject *;*, *&* and the space character.
+For the program above, we could for example reject ';', '&' and the space character.

-The risk is not rejecting to little (can you think of all possibilities hackers could discover?) or too much.
+The risk is rejecting to little (can you think of all possibilities hackers could discover?) or too much.

 ### Validate